 Discus prefer warm, soft, acidic water. pH should be between 6.0 and 7.0, with hardness between 1° and 4° dKH (18 to 70 ppm).
-Temperature should be kept between 82° and 86° F, although wild Heckel discus prefer water near 90° F. Use an Aqueon aquarium heater to maintain proper water temperature.
-While captive bred discus can be kept in dechlorinated tap water, reverse osmosis or deionized water supplemented with Aqueon Water Renewal, Kent Marine R/O Right, Liquid R/O Right will provide the best conditions.
-The use of Kent Marine Discus Essential and Black Water Expert is also encouraged.
+Temperature should be kept between 82° and 86° F, although wild Heckel discus prefer water near 90° F. Use an Aqueon Aquarium Heater to maintain proper water temperature.
+While captive bred discus can be kept in dechlorinated tap water, reverse osmosis or deionized water supplemented with Aqueon Water Renewal will provide the best conditions.
 When purchasing discus, always ask about the water chemistry they were raised in.
 Discus require pristine water quality, and weekly water changes of 10% to 25% using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner are highly recommended.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Housing Requirements for Discus

-Discus grow to be quite large, and will require an aquarium of 75 gallons or larger when full grown.
-Tall aquariums are best, to accommodate their body shape.
-Current should be gentle, and décor should include large broadleaf plants and driftwood that is arranged vertically to simulate downed branches and trees.
+Discus grow to be quite large and require an aquarium of 75 gallons or larger when full grown.
+Tall aquariums are best to accommodate their body shape.
+Water movement should be gentle, and décor should include large broadleaf plants and driftwood that is arranged vertically to simulate downed branches and trees.
 A few floating plants can also be added to provide shaded areas and cover.
-Substrate should be fine to medium grade and smooth surfaced, as discus like to forage along the bottom for food.
+Substrate should be sand or fine to medium grade, smooth-surfaced gravel as discus like to forage along the bottom for food.

-Discus are generally calm, peaceful fish, but as cichlids they can be aggressive toward one another, especially when attempting to pair off and spawn.
+Discus are generally calm, peaceful fish, but as cichlids, they can be aggressive toward one another, especially when attempting to pair off and spawn.
 Shy or submissive fish should be removed if they are unable to compete.
-Most serious hobbyists do not mix their discus with too many other species, however, suitable aquarium mates include cardinal tetras, neons, emperor and rummynose tetras, as well as clown loaches and dwarf cichlids such as rams and Apistogramma species.
+Most serious hobbyists do not mix their discus with too many other species.
+Some suitable aquarium mates include cardinal tetras, neons, emperor and rummynose tetras as well as clown loaches and dwarf cichlids, such as rams and Apistogramma species.
 All of these fish tolerate the high temperatures and low pH/hardness required by discus.

 What do Discus Eat?